Translated resources

 Your child may also be:

-If your baby is under three months and has a fever above 38°C, then you should see a doctor, even if they have no other symptoms.
+If your baby is under three months and has a fever above 38°C, then you should take them to a doctor or emergency department as soon as possible.

 Taking your child's temperature